8 Fundamentals of Commercial Property Investing for Beginners

 • Value add properties typically have a holding time of one to three years.

-• Buying and selling within 12 months typically aligns with a flipping strategy (vs. a buy and hold strategy).
+• Buying and selling within 12 months typically aligns with a flipping strategy (vs. a buy-and-hold strategy).

 Appreciation